d2l-ai/d2l-en/chapter_convolutional-neural-networks/conv-layer.md

 conv2d.initialize()

 # The two-dimensional convolutional layer uses four-dimensional input and
-# output in the format of (batch_size, channels, height, width), where the
+# output in the format of (example, channel, height, width), where the batch
-# batch_size (number of examples in the batch) and the number of channels are both 1
+# size (number of examples in the batch) and the number of channels are both

 X = X.reshape((1, 1, 6, 8))
 Y = Y.reshape((1, 1, 6, 7))